-Notwithstanding the modified asset coverage leverage ratio under the 1940 Act described above, we remain subject to a minimum asset coverage requirement of 200% with respect to certain provisions of our Credit Facility and our Term Preferred Stock.
-If we drop below the 200% minimum asset coverage requirement, we may under certain circumstances be required to repay all outstanding indebtedness under our Credit Facility and redeem our Term Preferred Stock.
-In addition, in the event we fall below the 200% minimum asset coverage requirement, we may need to renegotiate our Credit Facility and issue additional series of term preferred stock with a lower asset coverage requirement.
+Notwithstanding the modified asset coverage leverage ratio under the 1940 Act described above, we remain subject to a minimum asset coverage requirement of 200% with respect to our Series D Term Preferred Stock.
+If we drop below the 200% minimum asset coverage requirement, we may under certain circumstances be required to redeem our Series D Term Preferred Stock.
+In addition, in the event we fall below the 200% minimum asset coverage requirement, we may need to issue additional series of term preferred stock with a lower asset coverage requirement.
 Such events, if they were to occur, could have a significant adverse effect on our business, financial condition, results of operations, and cash flows.